-(26) The financial resources shown here only take into account the operational expenditures.
+&lt;sup>18 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target ERA1188 Impact assessments 1.05 € 15,200 Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued ••••• Task Force Report endorsed by ESG Report delivered to the ESG by December IA on TSI specific cases Delivered by end 2024 ERA1189 Ex-post evaluations 0.56 € 3,325 Number of completed ex-post evaluations At least one ERA1195 Reporting on 0.78 € 9,500 Annual assessment report on achievements of CSTs 31/03/2024 Railway System ••••• Report on Safety and Interoperability Available by end of Q2 ERA1196 Data and 0.74 € 52,375 Complete the targeted studies that are selected by the MT Two targeted studies information analysis Contribute to follow-up activities of the ERA Safety Climate Survey, including the drafting of the safety culture report for the EC Delivery to the EC by 16/06/24 ERA1223 Women in 0.15 - Thematic session WiT with the Agency's management team Organised transport ••••• Thematic session WiT with the Agency's staff Organised ••••• Speed networking event findings Analysis performed and actions drawn
+Project Name FTE FTE from SP Budget assigned SP Output indicator Output Target ERA1188 Impact assessments 1.05 € 15,200 Number of impact assessments delivered for recommendations and opinions Number of IAs corresponds to the number recommendations delivered / number of opinions issued ERA1189 Ex-post evaluations 0.56 € 3,325 Number of completed ex-post evaluations At least two ERA1195 Reporting on Railway System 0.78 € 9,500 Annual assessment report on achievements of CSTs 31/03/2023 Annual overview for safety Available by March ERA1196 Data and information analysis 0.74 € 52,375 Complete the targeted studies that are selected by the MT Two targeted studies ERA1223 Women in transport 0.15 - Thematic session WiT with the Agency's management team Organised Thematic session WiT with the Agency's staff Organised

-Strategic statement 7 - The EU will become the global reference for rail and ERA authorisations will be globally recognised.
+B.6.
+Strategic Statement 7: The EU will become the global reference for rail and ERA authorisations will be globally recognised

-Expected outcome The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide

-Outcome indicators

-Note: they will be further developed in future SPDs Number of participants in ERA training sessions and other dissemination events

-Expected resource envelope:

-Human resources (27) 10.22 FTE + 0.80 additional FTE's from SAP implementation

-Financial resources (28) € 1,419,298
+Expected outcome The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide Note: intermediate outcomes will be developed in future SPDs Outcome indicators Number of participants in ERA training sessions and other dissemination events Expected resource envelope: Human resources 10.08 FTEs + 0.58 additional FTE's from SAP implementation Financial resources € 1,195,713 Fee-based No

-Fee-based No

-(27) The human resources are shown in FTE, not headcount.
+&lt;sup>19 The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-(28) The financial resources shown here only take into account the operational expenditures.
+&lt;sup>20 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.